25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ### Objects

-An object is a data structure that associate **a collection of key-value pairs**, which is similar to a [map](#maps) or hash map in other languages.
+An object is a data structure that associate **a collection of key-value pairs**, which is similar to a [map](#maps) or hash map in other languages

-- We can say an object is a collection of properties, where each property associates a key to a value.
+- We can say an object is a collection of properties, where each property associates a key to a value

-- Objects are mutable.
+- Objects are mutable

 ```javascript
 const obj = {